pirapira/bamboo/doc/semantics.md

 ### Arena of the Game

-A program written in Bamboo, after deployed, participates in a game between the program and the world.
+A program written in Bamboo, once deployed, participates in a game between the program and the world.
 In this game, the world makes the first move, the program makes the second move, and so on alternatively.
 Neither the world or the program makes two moves in a row.
 This document aims at  defining the choice of the program's move, given a sequence of earlier moves.

 The world can make the following three kinds of moves:
 * calling the program